johnbeve/PHI-696/Project 4/SPARQL-JV.md

 ```

 **Problem 6-1.**
-- You’re an IT administrator working with a printer support maintenance contractor to update and replace parts for covered assets such as the Brother brand printers on site.
-You want to prioritize those printers that are on the network and display a warning status, especially for “low” toner.
+- You’re an IT administrator working with a printer support maintenance contractor PrinTechSolutions (itdev:PrinTechSolutions) to update and replace parts for covered assets (itdev:covered_by) under some maintenance contract (itdev:maintenanceContract) such as the Brother brand printers on site.
+You want to prioritize those printers that are plugged-in and active on the network (has_network_status takes values either "UP", "DOWN", or "UNKNOWN") and display a warning status (itdev:warningStatus), especially for “Low” toner (takes a literal value).
+Display the device in order of building room number (itdev:officeLocation) in descending order.
-- Get all printers on the network that have model made by Brother and which have a warning status on “high”, optional: get their toner level status.
+- Get all printers on the network that have model made by Brother and which have a warning status on “High” (takes a literal value), optional: get their toner level status.
 ```
 PREFIX itdev: <https://www.rando.org/ontology/>

-SELECT ?printerDevice ?warningStatus
+SELECT ?printerDevice ?warningStatus ?officeLocation WHERE {
-WHERE {
-      ?printer itdev:manufactured_by itdev:Brother .
+	?printer itdev:manufactured_by itdev:Brother ;
-      ?printer itdev:device_status ?warningStatus .
+		itdev:device_status ?warningStatus .
+		itdev:covered_by ?maintenanceContract .
+		itdev:has_network_status "UP" .
+	?maintenanceContract itdev:has_contractor itdev:PrinTechSolutions .
 	?warningStatus itdev:severity_level “High” .
-      OPTIONAL SELECT { ?printer itdev:toner_value “Low” .}
+	OPTIONAL SELECT { ?printer itdev:toner_value “Low” . }
+	ORDER BY DESC(?officeLocation)
 }
 ```